joshir/leetcode-tag-explorer/README.md

 # leetcode-tag-explorer

 This is an in-memory map of leetcode.com problem stats based on json objects retrieved from the browser console (Please don't ask me for the json files.
-You will need to get a premium subscribtion for yourself to scrape them yourself.
+You will need to get a premium subscribtion to scrape all leetcode problems.
 This is strictly for personal use.)
+For now, simple put all json files with company tags under `src/main/resource/data/company` folder and all unfiltered json files under `src/main/resource/data/unfiltered`.

 # proposed features
 1. expose this api using graphql? (may be)